 - 1. Planning consent is sought for a change of use existing (Class C3) residential dwelling to a (Class C4) House in Multiple Occupation (HMO) for 6 persons. - 2.
-The application does not include any external alterations.
+The application does not include any external alterations to the building.
 The applicant would provide en-suite facilities to all bedrooms and provide two communal living rooms and kitchens.